Psychological Capital (PsyCap) is a positive state-like capacity that has undergone extensive theory-building and research.

 Published research on PsyCap has found that it is related to multiple performance outcomes in the workplace, lower employee absenteeism, less employee cynicism and intentions to quit, and higher job satisfaction, commitment, and organizational citizenship behaviors.
 Research has also found PsyCap can be enhanced by a supportive work climate.
 In terms of being state-like, PsyCap has been developed by short training sessions in both classroom and field settings and electronically through the internet.

-For Non-Commercial Unsupported Research, please complete the PCQ Research Permission.
+For Non-Commercial Unsupported Research, please order the PCQ Research Permission.

 If you are unable to find the translation you need, you can request permission to make a translation.